 The position requires handling non-public confidential information.
 The person in the position acknowledges the confidential nature of non-public information regarding county employees and elected officials.
-Consistent with applicable policy and guidelines, this position will respect and safeguard the privacy of employees, elected officials and Park County and the confidential nature of information in accordance with Montana state law, without limiting the general nature of this commitment.
-This position will not access or seek to gain access to confidential information regarding any past or present employees, elected officials, and Park County in the course of fulfilling job responsibilities.
-The person in the position hereby acknowledges that the person understands that in this context, confidential information is considered all non-public information that can be personally associated with an individual.
+Consistent with applicable policies and guidelines, this position will respect and safeguard the privacy of employees, elected officials and

 If in the course of executing job responsibilities, the person in the position accidentally accesses information that others might consider inappropriate for this position to access, the person in the position will notify the person’s supervisors of the date and time of the access.
 If a question arises at a later time, it will be understood that the access was accidental.
 The person in the position will not disseminate any such information.

-The position works within established office structure.
-Work may be reviewed while in progress or upon completion.
-The County Attorney is available to provide assistance as needed.
-This position carries out some assignments independently, and uses judgment and initiative to solve problems.
-Will work to develop and recommend new processes and procedures in the office identifying inefficiencies, frequent errors, etc. Work objectives and priorities are defined by Park County Attorney.
+This position plans and carries out most assignments independently, and uses a high level of judgment and initiative to solve problems.
+Will work to develop and recommend new processing procedures in response to identifying process inefficiencies, frequent errors, etc. Work objectives and priorities are defined together with the County Attorney.

 This position has contacts with the public, county personnel including law enforcement, elected officials, Department Head or equivalents, criminal defendants, Judges, court personnel, parties to cases, and other attorneys in order to be responsive to questions and inquiries regarding civil or criminal matters.